 Note clips in Bitwig Studio - not unlike MIDI - are really just instructions to be interpreted by an instrument device.
 Notes themselves do not produce any sound.
-So before we record any notes, we should load an instrument device so that our notes can be realized.
+So before we record any notes, we should load an instrument preset so that our notes can be realized.

-To load an instrument device: go to the Browser Panel and select the Devices and Presets tab.
-Under Bitwig Devices, select the Instruments folder.
+To load an instrument device: go to the Browser Panel and select the Presets tab.
+Under the Devices area, browse within the Bitwig container and pick one of the instrument subheadings, such as Keyboard or Synth.
 From the selection pane, drag any preset into the Arrangement Timeline Panel.